 - Rabi harvests enjoy drier weather, making storage easier, though care must still be taken to avoid pest infestations.

-7. Crop Insurance Tips for Kharif and Rabi Seasons
+7. Crop Insurance for Farming Seasons

 Both Kharif and Rabi crops are prone to different perils.
 Understanding these risks allows farmers to choose the right crop insurance cover.